Mythic-Project/solana-program-library/README.md

 we may want a voting population to vote on disbursement of funds collectively.
 It can also control upgrades of itself and other programs through democratic means.

-In the simplest form the program can be used for Multisig control over a shared wallet (treasury account) or as a Multisig upgrade authority for Solana programs
+In the simplest form, the program can be used for multisig control over a shared wallet (treasury account) or as a multisig upgrade authority for Solana programs.

+---

 ## Architecture